cseanburns/geo-titles/manuscript/title-manuscript.md

 an index that measures a nation's level of health, education, and standard of living, to identify patterns in how countries are named in paper titles.
-We believe this offer a more nuanced view of the data.
+We believe this offers a more nuanced view of the data.
 Based on this, we ask the following questions:

-RQ1: Does the inclusion of geographical names in the titles of journal articles impact their citation counts, when controlling for a journal's impact and Human Development Index?
+RQ1: Does the inclusion of geographical names in the titles of journal articles impact their citation counts, when controlling for the Human Development Index score for the named location?

-Our research question implies two sub questions:

-1. Is there a correlation between the position of the geographical name in the article title and the number of citations?
-2. Does the Human Development Index of the nation mentioned in the title correlate with the number of citations?

 In order to answer these questions, we propose the following hypotheses:

 * Main Hypothesis: Journal articles with geographical names in their titles are cited less frequently than those without geographical names.